 1. Cloud

 The cloud is the foundational layer of any cloud-native deployment.
-It underpins everything else, including the clusters and container environments that you launch your applications into.
+It underpins everything else, including the clusters and container environments into which you launch your applications.

 2. Cluster